carlosvmonzon/pyTIDES/README.md

 - **Multiple precision**: achieves energy conservation to $10^{-40}$ or smaller.

-`HierarchicalSystemTemplates.solve_nbody`/`make_nbody_solver` (below) have no `is_mpfr` parameter of their own -- `TidesSolver` is genuinely the only place it lives, so for arbitrary precision with a hierarchy template, set it on the solver `make_nbody_solver` returns before calling `.solve()`:
+`HierarchicalSystemTemplates.solve_nbody`/`make_nbody_solver` (below) have no `is_mpfr` parameter of their own; `TidesSolver` really is the only place it lives, so for arbitrary precision with a hierarchy template, set it on the solver `make_nbody_solver` returns before calling `.solve()`:
 ```python
 v_init, p_init, nodes = HierarchicalSystemTemplates.initial_conditions("star_planet", masses, elements=elements)